 The cost to charge your car varies depending on the price of electricity in your area and the time of day when you charge.
+The cost is about the same price as running an electric water heater.
 Most electric companies have peak and off-peak hours, with peak hours costing more than off-peak hours.
 However, if you are thinking of what is best for the environment, the best option would be to charge the car overnight.
 The average price to charge a battery from completely depleted to full is around $2.50 for most vehicles, but in areas with higher electricity prices, this could cost more.
 The average monthly charge, assuming 30 miles of charging per night, translates to $25 to $35 a month in electricity charges.
 If you drive more than this per day or do not have an opportunity to charge your car when you are away from home, your monthly bills could be higher.

 When you purchase an electric car, it will likely come with a Level 1 charger.
 This is a slow charger that allows you to plug your car into a regular 120-volt outlet.
 This is not the best choice for all cars.
 It works best for hybrids and if you plan on driving your electric car only occasionally or on short trips.
 It can take up to 24 hours to fully charge your car’s battery when using this charger, which is why it is often impractical for most drivers.
 To get faster charging speeds, most people upgrade to a Level 2 charger.

 When away from home, you may have the choice to charge your electric car at a public station.
 Each station has the right to set their rate to charge you for this privilege.
 Some towns and cities have free charging stations, while some businesses offer free charging for guests and employees.